 See also: Keepo.

 Cohiba – A brand of ‘Lah-de-Dah’ manufactured in the Republic of Cuba most favoured by Chairman Totts.
-Its unmistakable signature can often be detected drifting across the Shoebox at the half time interval of most home games.
+Its unmistakable signature could often be detected drifting across the Shoebox at the half time interval of most home games.

 See Also: (1)Lah-de-Dah.
 (2)Chairman Totts